Glossary of Concordium Terms#

 Refers to activities outside of the Concordium blockchain.
 Some on-chain actions need preliminary actions off-chain, for example to create an account on the Concordium blockchain the user must first work with an identity provider, e.g., via their website or mobile application, to obtain a specific digital certificate.
 Concordium refers to this certificate as the identity.

 Refers to an an event or activity that is propagated through the Concordium network and recorded on the Concordium blockchain.
 The recording can be explicit or implicit as part of the consensus protocol.
-An example of the former is a transaction such as a CCD transfer, an example of the latter are the rewards given out to, e.g., bakers.
+An example of the former is a transaction such as a CCD transfer, an example of the latter are the rewards given out to, e.g., validators.

 A random, secret string that is used in cryptography and cryptocurrency to prove ownership of an account and sign transactions to send, spend, delegate, and stake CCDs.
 A wallet consists of a set of public addresses and private keys.
 Anyone can deposit cryptocurrency in a public address, but funds cannot be removed from an address without the corresponding private key.